Passive income dividend investing involves much less time and risk than other passive income strategies.

 Another risk to your passive income dividend investing strategy is the difference between qualified and non-qualified dividends.
 The distinction isn’t well known among investors but can save you a ton of money at tax time.

 Qualified dividends are taxed at a lower rate, and may be tax free for investors in lower income brackets.
 Non-qualified dividends are taxed at your personal income rate which can eat into nearly half the return for high-income investors.

 To make sure your dividends are ‘qualified’ you need to hold the shares for at least 61 days within the 121-day period around the date when the dividend was declared by the company.
 This usually isn’t a problem for most investors but you’ll want to take note if you buy and sell your dividend stocks frequently.

 True Passive Potential: Passive Income Dividend Investing

-Dividend investing is one of the few truly passive income strategies we’ll cover in this series.
+Dividend investing is one of the few truly passive income strategies I’ve seen in two decades of investing.
 Unlike blogging and online stores, income investing will begin to cash flow almost immediately as companies pay out their regular dividends and distributions.
 Unlike real estate investing, income investing takes relatively little ongoing work to maintain a stream of income.

 The time commitment required for a passive income dividend investing strategy is very low compared to other passive income strategies.
 You can spend hours analyzing dividend stocks and other investments but it really isn’t necessary.
 An annual check on the business fundamentals for each investment is more than enough and some investors may not even choose to do that.